Naha Airport

+Naha Airport is the hub for Japan Transocean Air, which connects Okinawa Prefecture with other prefectures of Japan, and Ryukyu Air Commuter, which connects Okinawa main island with surrounding islands.

-Naha Airport served 17.5 million passengers in 2014, an increase of roughly three million passengers in two years.
+Naha Airport is a 24-hour airport, and served 21.5 million passengers in 2018, an increase of roughly three million passengers in two years.
+It is the sixth busiest airport in Japan after New Chitose Airport in Sapporo.
+As of 2022, the route between Haneda Airport and Naha Airport is the third busiest in Japan, while the route between Fukuoka Airport and Naha is the seventh busiest.

+The longest domestic scheduled flight in Japan is the daily route between New Chitose and Naha, operated by Peach Aviation.
+The flight takes 4 hours.

+According to Skytrax’s World Top Airports 100 in 2024, Naha Airport is ranked 91st in the world, a significant improvement from 199th place the previous year, making Naha Airport the most improved airport in the world.

 History

+Early years

 Oroku Aerodrome (小禄飛行場), an Imperial Japanese Navy airfield, opened in 1933.
 The base was taken over by the United States in 1945 and was renamed Naha Airport (那覇飛行場).
 Pan American World Airways and Northwest Orient began service to Naha in 1947.
 The airport was closed for refurbishment between 1952 and 1954.
 Japan Airlines began service to Okinawa during this time and initially used Kadena Air Base.

 Air America operated interisland flights to Miyako and Ishigaki from 1964 to 1967, when Southwest Airlines (now Japan Transocean Air) took over these routes.
 Okinawa was returned to Japan in 1972.
 In 1982, Naha Airport was transferred from US military control to the Japan Air Self-Defense Force.
 The basic and detailed design engineering works in addition to the later construction management phase of the main passenger terminal were awarded in the 1990s in part to the Japan Branch of the American design-build engineering company, The Austin Company, which joined Japanese firms in a joint venture design consortium.

-Peach, a low-cost carrier based at Kansai International Airport in Osaka, announced that it would establish its second hub at Naha in July 2014, which would initially have flights to Osaka, Fukuoka, Ishigaki and Taipei.
-ANA Holdings, the parent company of both Peach and Vanilla Air, opened a new LCC terminal in a refurbished portion of the airport's cargo area in October 2012, and plans to open new international facilities in October 2014.